310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-Yes.
-Because I *was* disinterested~
+yes. because i *was* disinterested~

-I simply watched it all float by, as if it was a story of a distant world… Just like a manga.
+i simply watched it all float by, as if it was a story of a distant world… just like a manga.

-But, doing that was wrong, and I realized how lonely it was… That is why I have been working hard lately.
+but, doing that was wrong, and i realized how lonely it was… that is why i have been working hard lately.
 {% endbubble %}

 {% bubble Kuro %}